Poghappy/alohagame/README.md

 - Install additional programs you need
 - Set up password managers for authentication
 - Configure applications with your preferences
-- Log into websites you want Bytebot to access
+- Log into websites you want AlohaGameBot to access

 ### 3. Start Giving Tasks

-Create tasks in natural language and watch Bytebot complete them using the configured desktop.
+Create tasks in natural language and watch AlohaGameBot complete them using the configured desktop.

 ## Use Cases